jgrosso/causality/Causality/Data/Graphoid.lagda.md

 <details>
 <summary>Why does `WeakUnion` require `Disjoint y w`?</summary>
 <div>
-Neither [@geiger] nor [@pearl] explicitly require that $y$ and $w$ be disjoint.
+Neither [@geiger] nor [@pearl] explicitly requires that $y$ and $w$ be disjoint.
 However, if this were not the case, we can rule out the vast majority of "useful" semigraphoids.
 For example, we can always let $w = y$; since the resulting triple must be disjoint, this implies $y = ∅$.
 Here is a formal proof of this fact:

 ```agda
     module WeakUnionDisjointness where